SharkSnack/shiren-2/content/system/monster-house.md

 Many of these monsters not only have high attack power, but also have high HP.<br/>
 One of the most dangerous types due to the presence of Porkys and Tiger Tossers.<br/>
-Porkton throws stones from up to 10 tiles away even if you're on a Sanctuary Scroll.<br/>
+Porkon throws stones from up to 10 tiles away even if you're on a Sanctuary Scroll.<br/>
 竜 (Dragon Killer) and 龍 (Ryujin Sword) seals help against Shaggas and Bone Dragons,<br/>
 while the 目 seal (Cyclops Killer) helps against Ironheads and Golems.<br/>
 It's a great type for experience points, but it might be best to ignore it due to the risk.